A stochastic network approach to clustering and visualising single-cell genomic count data: Introduction

 When the genomic data being analysed are the only available observations of some single cells in a study, an important task when analysing these data is to group cells together of similar types for identification or `phenotyping', e.g., by clustering.
 One of the most successful and reliable methods for clustering single cells in genomic data is the so-called `Louvain clustering' method \cite{blondel2008fast}, as implemented in the industry-standard Seurat software package \cite{satija2015spatial}.
-Louvain clustering works by optimising an estimator called the `network modularity', which is defined in Section \ref{sectSCapp}.
-Another important task when analysing single-cell data is visualisation of the data by projection into two dimensions, e.g., using non-linear methods such as UMAP (uniform manifold approximation and projection) or {\it t}-SNE ({\it t}-distributed stochastic neighbour embedding).
-The main aim of these projections is that data points which are close together in the original high dimensional space should remain close together in the two dimensional projection, where distance between points is quantified by a carefully chosen metric (e.g. the {\it t}-statistic).
-The {\it p} features of data matrix $\mathbf{X}\in\mathbb{R}^{p\times n}$ usually contain much redundancy, and so to aid computational tractability and reduce noise \cite{haber2017single}, spectral methods may be used to reduce the dimension of the data to $\mathbf{Y}\in\mathbb{R}^{d\times n}$ where $d\ll p$, before using a non-linear method such as {\it t}-SNE or UMAP to generate the two dimensional projection $\widetilde{\mathbf{Y}}\in\mathbb{R}^{2\times n}$ from $\mathbf{Y}$.
-It is natural to carry out spectral clustering and non-linear projection using the same spectral decomposition $\mathbf{Y}$ of the data-matrix $\mathbf{X}$.
+Seurat-Louvain clustering works by finding a {\it k}-nearest-neighbour graph and then optimising an estimator called the `network modularity', which is discussed in Section \ref{modSec}.
+Another important task when analysing single-cell data is visualisation of the data by projection into two dimensions, e.g., using non-linear methods such as UMAP (uniform manifold approximation and projection).
+Whilst care must be taken with interpretation of UMAP (and alternative non-linear) embeddings \cite{bohm2022attraction}, the main aim of these projections is that data points which are close together in the original high dimensional space should remain close together in the two dimensional projection.
+It follows from the foundational model of modern biology (the `central dogma of biology' \cite{crick1958protein}), that cells with similar gene expression profiles are considered to have similar phenotypes.
+So while directions may become distorted under projections such as UMAP, in general we can expect cells with similar phenotypes to remain located close together in the two dimensional projection.
+This means that UMAP projections of genomic data are very useful for visual validation and identification of clusters corresponding to specific cellular phenotypes.
+The {\it p} features of data matrix $\mathbf{X}\in\mathbb{R}^{p\times n}$ usually contain much redundancy, and so to aid computational tractability and reduce noise \cite{haber2017single}, spectral methods may be used to reduce the dimension of the data to $\mathbf{V}^\top\in\mathbb{R}^{d\times n}$, where $d\ll p$, before using a non-linear method such as UMAP to generate the two dimensional projection $\mathbf{Y}\in\mathbb{R}^{2\times n}$ from $\mathbf{V}^\top$ \cite{modell2021graph}.
+It is natural to carry out both spectral clustering and non-linear projection using the same spectral decomposition $\mathbf{V}$ of the data-matrix $\mathbf{X}$.